Pere IV, 345 08020 Barcelona

 mediation program for warm meetings with the institution

-trenza is a mediation program designed by the Lumbre collective within the framework of Art Space Unlimited, whose intention is to generate an opening call for La Escocesa to be home to communities that do not currently inhabit it.
+TRENZA is a mediation program designed by the collective Lumbre within the framework of Art Space Unlimited.
+Its intention is to open a space so that La Escocesa may become a home for communities that do not currently inhabit it.

-trenza focuses on migrated people from the global south, who are related to the production and work of art and culture and who, for reasons of structural inequality, do not They are not yet part of the city's contemporary art circuit.
+TRENZA focuses on people from the Global South who are involved in art and cultural production and who, due to structural inequality, are not yet part of the contemporary art circuit in the city.

 Fire